stuartellis/stuartellis-site-hugo/content/articles/neovim-setup.md

 +++

-Notes on setting up the [Neovim](https://www.neovim.org) text editor.
+Notes on setting up the [Neovim](https://neovim.io) text editor.

 <!--more-->

 # Installing Neovim

-To install Neovim with Homebrew, run this command:
+To install Neovim on macOS with Homebrew, run this command:

     brew install neovim

 ## The EDITOR Environment Variable

-Remember to set the EDITOR environment variable in your *~/.bash\_profile* file, so that this editor is automatically invoked by command-line tools like your version control system.
+Remember to set the EDITOR environment variable in your _~/.bash_profile_ file, so that this editor is automatically invoked by command-line tools like your version control system.